-Heather Roberts enters her first season as Southern Virginia head women's basketball coach after being hired in April of 2014.
+Heather Roberts enters her second season as Southern Virginia head women's basketball coach after being hired in April of 2014.

 Roberts comes to Southern Virginia following a tremendous coaching career at the high school level in the state of Oregon.
 A four-time Coach of the Year award winner, Roberts tallied 264 wins, 14 playoff appearances, and six state tournament appearances during her 17 seasons as a head women's basketball coach.